-Product-specific schemas that import the generic XML schemas and extend the generic XML types, to capture extensions.

 This method means no change to the generic Exchange Catalogue XML schema or XSD files is needed.
 Instead product-specific customization can be implemented by adding supplementary files to the S-100 generic implementation.
+Implementation by means of a substitute XML schema for each Product Specification is theoretically possible but imposes additional burdens of developing such schemas, ensuring their compatibility with the generic model and schemas, ensuring that they track the evolution of the generic model and schemas, and keeping any code generated from the schemas up to date.
+It should be noted also that there are certain types of constraints which cannot be implemented in the XML Schema specification, not even with the keyref and unique elements.
+Implementation by means of substitute product-specific schemas is therefore recommended against.

 Table B-12-1 below describes how Product Specifications can describe their metadata models.
-The actions are elaborations of the allowed extensions listed in S-100 Part 4a, Appendix 4a-E. The UML diagram would be based on S-100 Figure 4a-D-4.
+The actions are elaborations of the allowed extensions listed in S-100 Part 4a, Appendix 4a-D. The UML diagram would be based on S-100 Figure 17-7.

-Product Specifications must define their metadata models by either reusing the S-100 generic metadata model or extending the generic model in conformance with the rules in S-100, Appendix 4a-E.
+Product Specifications must define their metadata models by reusing the S-100 generic metadata model and defining product-specific constraints.

-ISO 19115-1 and S-100 Part 4a-E state: Prior to the creation of extended metadata, a careful review of the existing metadata within ISO 19115-1 must be performed to confirm that suitable metadata does not already exist.
-If suitable metadata exist within ISO 19115-1, then it must be used.

-Unnecessary specializations of the generic S-100 metadata classes should therefore be avoided.